gs354/flood-monitoring-app/README.md

 ### On first use
 - Run with the `-u` flag to populate the station IDs file.
-- The app will create the `plots' and `data' directories if they don't exist.
+- The app will create the `plots` and `data` directories if they don't exist.

 ### Examples